 Instructions

-- In a glass bowl, microwave melting wafers in 30 second increments, stirring until melted.
+- In a microwave-safe bowl, add chocolate melting wafers and microwave in 30 second increments, stirring until melted.
 Alternatively, melt using a double boiler on the stove top.

-- Add pecans and toffee to melted chocolate.
-Stir to coat.
+- Add ¾ cup of the pecans to the melted chocolate.
+Stir gently until incorporated.

-- Place cookie sheet into refrigerator to harden, about 10-15 minutes.
+- Transfer baking sheet to the refrigerator or freezer to harden for about 10-15 minutes.
 Break into pieces and store in a sealed container at room temperature for up to 2 weeks.

 Equipment Recommendations